stanley-1/tp/docs/DeveloperGuide.md

 To test out this feature, you can choose to add your own contact information to SociaLite with your own social media handle.
 For example, you can enter `add n/<your name> p/<your phone number> ig/<your instagram handle>`.

-1. Hover your cursor on top of your Instagram handle in SociaLite.
+1. Hover your cursor over your Instagram handle in SociaLite.

 	Expected: the handle will turn underlined and the cursor will turn into a hand.

-2. Click your mouse when it is hovering on top of a certain handle.
+2. Click your mouse when it is hovering over a certain handle.

-	Expected: SociaLite will open your default web browser and direct you to the specific social media page (e.g. your own Instagram profile).
+	Expected: SociaLite will open your default web browser and launch your chosen social media page (e.g. your own Instagram profile).

 ### Adding a profile picture to a contact